 - What types of features do you need?

-- How important is control over user interface and user interaction to you?
+- How important are control over the user interface and user interaction with you?

 - If you’re going to outsource work, how much will it be?